karamarnell/developers/app/docs/0.2.x/sketch-flow.md

 ## API Object

-The API object describes an API that's being exposed by Kong.
-Kong needs to know how to retrieve the API when a consumer is calling it from the Proxy port.
+The API object describes an API that's being exposed by Qordoba.
+Qordoba needs to know how to retrieve the API when a consumer is calling it from the Proxy port.
 Each API object must specify some combination of `hosts`, `uris`, and `methods`.
-Kong will proxy all requests to the API to the specified upstream URL.
+Qordoba will proxy all requests to the API to the specified upstream URL.

 ```json
 {